Marine Boy: The Commander

-The strict but fair head of the Ocean Patrol.
-He enforces discipline and procedure, yet occasionally reveals warmth and pride in Marine Boy’s courage and resourcefulness.
+The head of the Ocean Patrol enforces discipline and procedure, yet occasionally shows warmth and pride in Marine Boy's courage and resourcefulness.

 Neptina (Neptuna)

 A young mermaid ally who assists Marine Boy using her magic pearl and by communicating with sea creatures.

 Splasher

-Marine Boy’s loyal white dolphin companion, central to many rescue sequences and missions.
+Marine Boy's loyal white dolphin companion, central to many rescue sequences and missions.

 Professor Fumble

 An eccentric inventor whose devices alternately aid and complicate Ocean Patrol operations.

 Bulton (Bolton) and Piper

 Crew of the P-1 patrol boat, providing operational support, local knowledge and occasional comic relief.

 Clicli (Cli-Cli)

-A boy from an ancient underwater kingdom, cheerful and inquisitive he assists Marine Boy in several episodes.
+A boy from an ancient underwater kingdom, cheerful and inquisitive, he assists Marine Boy in several episodes.

 Villains

 Villains generally only appeared in one episode before being defeated.
 These adversaries include undersea pirates, rogue scientists, monstrous sea creatures, and power-hungry warlords, each posing a threat to Ocean Patrol.
-Unlike recurring villains in later animated series, most foes are eliminated or neutralised by the episode’s conclusion, seldom returning or being mentioned again.
-This format created self-contained adventures in which good consistently triumphed, maintaining the show’s moral tone and action-driven narrative.
+Unlike recurring villains in later animated series, most foes are eliminated or neutralised by the episode's conclusion, seldom returning or being mentioned again.
+This format created self-contained adventures in which good consistently triumphed, maintaining the show's moral tone and action-driven narrative.